danielambrosius/calculator/UserStories.md

 4. FIx whats broken
 >~~the user should be able to enter multiple digits even though there is a value in the "left" buffer.~~
->The user should be able to chain together multiple operations *correctly*
+>~~The user should be able to chain together multiple operations *correctly*~~

+5. Chaining after "equals"
+>When the user evaluates an expression using "=", the user shal be able to change operator without the "previous" expression being evaluated

+6. Decimal seperator.
+>The user should be able to add *only one* decimal seperator to a number.